Geography Playlist

 Split of Pangaea and Continental Drift

-Wegener’s Continental Drift Theory (1912) proposed that the supercontinent Pangaea broke apart about 200 million years ago into Laurasia (north) and Gondwanaland (south), separated by the Tethys Sea.
-These masses drifted equatorward and westward, forming today’s continents, mountains, and oceans.
+Wegener’s Continental Drift Theory (1912) proposed that the supercontinent Pangaea broke apart about 200 million years ago into Laurasia (north) and Gondwanaland (south) , separated by the Tethys Sea.
+These masses drifted equatorward and westward, setting the stage for the formation of today’s continents, mountains, and oceans.

-Wegener’s Continental Drift Theory (1912) proposed that the supercontinent Pangaea broke apart about 200 million years ago into Laurasia (north) and Gondwanaland (south), separated by the Tethys Sea.
-These masses drifted equatorward and westward, forming today’s continents, mountains, and oceans.
+Wegener’s Continental Drift Theory (1912) proposed that the supercontinent Pangaea broke apart about 200 million years ago into Laurasia (north) and Gondwanaland (south) , separated by the Tethys Sea.
+These masses drifted equatorward and westward, setting the stage for the formation of today’s continents, mountains, and oceans.

 Timeline of Pangaea Split